 - primary postpartum haemorrhage (heavy bleeding)

-- problems delivering the placenta if it doesn't come away from the womb
+- issues delivering the placenta if it doesn't come away from the womb

 Primary postpartum haemorrhage